Search for anything...

 Features

-• Stunning Color and Detail: Exclusive Panasonic Hollywood Cinema Experience (HCX) tech is applied to 4K high-precision chroma processing for natural textures and depth, maximizing color, clarity, and detail
+• Stunning Color and Detail: Exclusive Panasonic Hollywood Cinema Experience (HCX) tech is applied in this Panasonic 4K Blu Ray player to 4K high-precision chroma processing for natural textures and depth, maximizing color, clarity, and detail

 Description

 The next level of home entertainment is yours with the premium Panasonic Ultra UD 4K Blu Ray Player (DP-UB820).
 Delivering stunning color and details, the Panasonic Blu Ray DVD Player applies exclusive HCX (Hollywood Cinema Experience) technology for 4K high-precision chroma processing to give natural textures and depth, maximizing color, clarity, and beauty.
-Panasonic's most advanced Ultra HD Blu-ray player supports 4K/HDR formats like next-generation HDR10+ dynamic metadata, HDR10, the standard HDR format for films and UHD Blu- ray discs, as well as Dolby Vision and Hybrid Log-Gamma (HLG) and, Panasonic's upscaling technologies produce 4K images with natural textures and incredible depth.
-Not only can you enjoy beautiful picture quality, but you can enjoy all your movies, shows and music with high-res audio studio master sound which reveals both rich and delicate tones with ultimate clarity.
+Panasonic's most advanced Ultra Blu-Ray player supports 4K/HDR formats like next-generation HDR10+ dynamic metadata, HDR10, the standard HDR format for films and UHD Blu- ray discs, as well as Dolby Vision and Hybrid Log-Gamma (HLG) and, Panasonic's upscaling technologies produce 4K images with natural textures and incredible depth.
+Not only can you enjoy beautiful picture quality, but you can enjoy all your movies, shows and music with high-res audio studio master sound with this 4K player, which reveals both rich and delicate tones with ultimate clarity.
 Includes 7.1ch analogue audio output and twin HDMI terminals which separate and transmit audio/visual signals for higher sound quality.
 With the Panasonic Bluray Player, you can relish the experience of your favorite movies and shows.
-If the Blu-ray/DVD doesn't play, please clean the disc as mentioned in the Owner's Manual and insert for playback.
-This player does not support to play all regions discs.
+If the Blu-ray/DVD doesn't play, please clean the disc as mentioned in the Owner's Manual and insert back into the Ultra HD Blu Ray player for playback.
+Panasonic DP-UB820-K does not support to play all regions discs.
 Only USA region disc playback is supported; Blu-ray disc - Region "A" / DVD disc - Region "1".
 For additional Troubleshooting information, please refer to the Owner's Manual in product guides and documents section.
+This 4k Ultra Hd Blu Ray player is great to play HDR content for home theater enthusiasts, 4k upscaling and playback of Blu Ray discs.

 Brand: Panasonic